-This SMP incorporates by reference the Long Beach critical areas regulations, as codified in Title 13 of the Long Beach city code and adopted via Ordinance No. 985 857 on August October 52, 20210 and as amended by Ordinance No. 887a on February 4, 2013, as amended by Ordinance 892, adopted April 13, 2013, and as also amended by Ordinance No. 920, adopted August 3, 2015.
+This SMP incorporates by reference the Long Beach critical areas regulations adopted via Ordinance No. 985 on October 5, 2020.
 Unless identified immediately below, if provisions of the critical areas regulations and the SMP or SMA conflict, the provisions most protective of shoreline functions and consistent with the SMA shall prevail, as determined by the city in consultation with Ecology.
 The following apply, whether or not they are the most protective provisions:

-- 1. The definition of "development" in the Glossary/Definitions chapter of this SMP applies. - 2.
+- 1. The definition of "development" (see Section 8.2.3) of this SMP applies. - 2.
 Permitting in shoreline jurisdiction is via a shoreline substantial development permit, shoreline conditional use permit, or shoreline variance only, no critical areas permitting is required in shoreline jurisdiction.
 When located within shoreline jurisdiction, a reasonable use exception shall be processed as a shoreline variance pursuant to the city's critical areas regulations. - 3.
-Nonconforming uses and structures located within shoreline jurisdiction shall be subject to the requirements of this SMP. - 4.
-Activities exempt from critical areas regulations shall comply with the requirements of this SMP.
+Nonconforming uses and structures located within shoreline jurisdiction shall be subject to the requirements of this SMP.

+- 4. Activities exempt from critical areas regulations shall comply with the requirements of this SMP.
 Such activities may require a SSDP, shoreline variance, or shoreline CUP unless this SMP and RCW 90.58.030(3)(e) specifically indicate the activity is exempt. - 5.
 Critical areas regulations (but not permitting requirements) shall apply to any use, alteration or development within shoreline jurisdiction whether or not a shoreline permit or written statement of exemption is required. - 6.
-Within shoreline jurisdiction, critical areas regulations shall be liberally construed together with this program to give full effect to the objectives and purposes of the provisions of this SMP and Chapter 90.58 RCW. - The following updated wetland definitions shall apply in shoreline jurisdiction, superseding definitions in Section 13-2-1 of the CAO for Wetland Class I through Wetland, Class IV:
+Within shoreline jurisdiction, critical areas regulations shall be liberally construed together with this program to give full effect to the objectives and purposes of the provisions of this SMP and Chapter 90.58 RCW.